The Wisconsin AIDS/HIV Insurance Assistance Program helps persons with HIV maintain access to health insurance.

 The IRIS program is a Medicaid Home and Community-Based Services waiver for self-directed long-term supports.
 The program is an option for adults with long-term care needs.

-The Wisconsin Long-Term Care Insurance Partnership Program is a joint effort between the federal Medicaid Program, long-term care insurers, and the state of Wisconsin.
+The Wisconsin Long Term Care Insurance Partnership Program is a joint effort between the federal Medicaid Program, long-term care insurers, and the state of Wisconsin.

 The Medicaid Purchase Plan offers people with disabilities who are working or interested in working the opportunity to buy health care coverage through the Wisconsin Medicaid Program.
-Depending on an individual's income, a premium payment may be required for this health care coverage.

 Information on mental health care options in Wisconsin.